Best Real Estate Crowdfunding Platforms 2020

 Fundrise Investment Options

 The Fundrise Starter Portfolio is for new investors who would like to test out the platform without going all in.
-The minimum opening balance is just $500 to.
+The minimum opening balance is just $500.
 This portfolio consists of 50% growth and 50% income holdings.
-If you want to upgrade to an advanced plan down the road, it is completely free!
+If you want to upgrade to an advanced plan down the road, it is completely free and you can do so at any time!

 Next, we have the Fundrise Supplemental Income Portfolio.
 This portfolio holds income producing real estate.
 Investors will earn returns primarily through dividends from cash flow producing real estate.
 Fundrise generates dividends through rental and interest payments in proportion to your share of the fund.